AyoubVD/database_advanvced/README.md

 and print the highest value on the console while also writing it down in a log file. <br>

 <h1>Part 01</h1>
-<h2> This section covers everythinh you need for the first part </h2>
+<h2> This section covers everything you need for the first part </h2>

 <h2> Requirements </h2>
 Obviously you need Python to be able to run this script, so I'm assuming that you've already have it up and running. <br>